woojoo666/arcana-notes/notes9.md

 * maybe we should make it illegal to put anonymous values/expressions in if-statements, because it is frankly very confusing
 * this: `if (cond) 10 else 20`, turning into this: `if (cond) 0: 10 else 0: 20`, is very unintuitive behavior...

+* actually I think we should make if-statement be like the spread operator
+* so something like

+		if (cond1):                 // note: a colon ":" in an if-statement is for specifying a block of statements, not just a single statement
+			x: 10
+			some, list, items
+		if (cond2):
+			y: 20
+			more, list, items

+* is the same as doing

+		...(cond1 ? (x: 10, some, list, items) else () )
+		...(cond2 ? (y: 20, more, list, items) else () )

+* notice that since we are using spread operator, the anonymous values are now being dynamically indexed
+* also notice that this means these two statements are equivalent

+		if (cond) 10 else 20
+		cond ?
+10 else 20

+* this introduces a bit of ambiguity...

+### If Statements vs Ternary Expressions II

+* to make if-statements and ternary expressions a bit more distinct, I think if-statements should only be used for blocks of statements
+* so:

+		if cond1:
+			x: 10
+			some, list, items

+		if cond2: (y: 20, more, list, items)

+		if cond: 10 else 20   // illegal

+* notice also that, we now always require a colon `:` after the condition, and the condition isn't wrapped in braces anymore
+* this actually now matches the syntax of python almost exactly
+* this also solves our problems with leading unary operators, because we don't need to detect them in if-statements anymore,
+	* because if-statements are for statement blocks, not expressions
+* it is also more consistent with for-loops, which also use a colon `:` and expect a block of statements

+		for x in list:
+			collector <: x

+* though it's interesting to note that [scala and ruby allow if-statements to be expressions too](https://stackoverflow.com/questions/160218/to-ternary-or-not-to-ternary)
+* I don't think it would be hard to just swap the keywords of a ternary statement though, just switch the grammar rule from this:

+		Ternary	::= Or "?"
+Ternary "else" Ternary        // right associative

+* into this:

+		Ternary	::= "if" "(" Ternary ")" Ternary "else" Ternary     // doesn't need associativity

+* one possible complication is, if you want multi-line conditionals (which is very common), then you need to wrap it in braces
+* eg (taken from my `lexer.js` code, modified for Axis)

+		if { expressionStartTokens.includes(first.value)  // first token must indicate start of expression & second.type = 'all_ops'                 // second token must be an operator
+				& third.type != 'WS' }:                   // third token cannot be whitespace
+			newToken: second(type: unary_op)

+* right now we are using `{}` for grouping, but grouping syntax isn't finalized yet
+* ideally I thought we wouldn't need grouping at all but I am finding more and more cases where it seems necessary

+* another solution is to have `if` statements to act like operators, and strip the parenthesis around conditionals as well
+* which sorta makes sense,
+* because using a single-item list like `(a & b)` inside an if-statement `if (a & b):` doesn't really make sense anyways
+* because obviously the single-item list would be evaluated as `true`, no matter what `a` and `b` are

 ### Inverse If Statements

 * maybe we can have a different format for If-statements, something like